MohamedBarbych/Classical-AI-Algorithms-for-Game-Based-Problem-Solving-/README.md

 # 🎲 Classical AI Algorithms for Game-Based Problem Solving

 Welcome to **Classical AI Algorithms**!
 This repository demonstrates the core techniques of classical, symbolic AI (also known as **GOFAI - Good Old-Fashioned AI**) with applications in games like Chess, Mancala, Tic-Tac-Toe, and Sudoku.
-These exercises are designed to explore fundamental AI concepts through hands-on problem-solving in gaming contexts.
+These exercises explore fundamental AI concepts through hands-on problem-solving in gaming contexts.

 ## 📂 Table of Contents
 - [Overview](#overview)